Remi-dee/ExpatSwap/README.md

 1. Clone the repository: `git clone https://github.com/your-username/expatswap-user-management.git`
 2. Navigate to the project directory: `cd expatswap`
 3. Install dependencies:

+*Kindly note that you don't necessarily need to install the backend as it has already been deployed to a live link and has been integrated with the app.
+Hence, installing the frontend is enough to get the app running on your machine*

    ```bash
    # Install backend dependencies
    cd api